cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/To-do list n Training Notes.md

 - hyperparameter optimization (learn to automate this process eventually)
 - compare results to baseline performance (ARIMA, random walk simulation)

-*There was a lot of work done, but i noticed the code was a bit messy and so I am redoing my approach to optimization that I previously had implemented

 OG Scores from paper:
     Model  Train RMSE  Test RMSE